Lockheed Martin F-35 Lightning II

 The Lockheed Martin F-35 Lightning II is an American family of single-seat, single-engine, supersonic stealth strike fighters.
-A multirole combat aircraft designed for both air superiority and strike missions, it also has electronic warfare and intelligence, surveillance, and reconnaissance capabilities.
-Lockheed Martin is the prime F-35 contractor with principal partners Northrop Grumman and BAE Systems.
-The aircraft has three main variants: the conventional takeoff and landing (CTOL) F-35A, the short take-off and vertical-landing (STOVL) F-35B, and the carrier variant (CV) catapult-assisted take-off but arrested recovery (CATOBAR) F-35C.
+A multirole combat aircraft designed for air superiority and strike missions, it also has electronic warfare and intelligence, surveillance, and reconnaissance capabilities.
+Lockheed Martin is the prime contractor, with partners Northrop Grumman and BAE Systems.
+The aircraft has three main variants: the conventional takeoff and landing F-35A, the short take-off and vertical-landing F-35B, and the catapult-assisted take-off but arrested recovery F-35C.
+With 883 aircraft in service as of 2025, it is the world's fourth-most-numerous military aircraft, and most-numerous stealth aircraft.

-The aircraft descends from the Lockheed Martin X-35, which in 2001 beat the Boeing X-32 to win the Joint Strike Fighter (JSF) program intended to replace the F-16 Fighting Falcon, F/A-18 Hornet, and the McDonnell Douglas AV-8B Harrier II "jump jet", among others.
-Its development is primarily funded by the United States, with additional funding from program partner countries from the North Atlantic Treaty Organization (NATO) and close U.S. allies, including Australia, Canada, Denmark, Italy, the Netherlands, Norway, the United Kingdom, and formerly Turkey.
-Several other countries have also ordered, or are considering ordering, the aircraft.
-The program has drawn criticism for its unprecedented size, complexity, ballooning costs, and delayed deliveries.
-(Note: As of August 2023, the program was 80% over budget and 10 years late.)
-The decision to start manufacturing the aircraft while it was still in development and testing led to expensive design changes and retrofits.
-As of July 2024, the average unit costs (excluding the engine) are: US$82.5 million for the F-35A, $109 million for the F-35B, and $102.1 million for the F-35C.
-The F135 engine costs $20.4 million as of August 2025.
+The aircraft descends from the Lockheed Martin X-35, which in 2001 beat the Boeing X-32 to win the Joint Strike Fighter program, to replace the F-16 Fighting Falcon, F/A-18 Hornet, the McDonnell Douglas AV-8B Harrier II, and others.
+Development was primarily funded by the United States, with additional funding from select NATO members and Australia; Turkey was removed from the program in 2019.
+As of April 2026, the US operates all three main variants; both F-35As and F-35Bs are operated by Italy and Japan; F-35As are operated by Australia, Belgium, Denmark, Netherlands, Norway, Poland, and South Korea; and F-35Bs are operated by the United Kingdom.
+Israel operates its own F-35I variant.
+Six further NATO members, as well as Switzerland and Singapore, have also placed orders, and other countries are considering purchases.

+The program has drawn criticism for its unprecedented size, complexity, ballooning costs, and delayed deliveries, (Note: As of August 2023, the program was 80% over budget and 10 years late.) partially caused by low rate initial production during its development.
+As of 2024, the program is expected to cost US$2 trillion through 2088, about half of which is due to inflation.
+The unit flyaway costs of the 296 aircraft in lots 18-19, for which deliveries start in 2026, are $92M for the F-35A, $121.4M for the F-35B, and $110.8M for the F-35C (2026 dollars).
+Flyaway costs include all the basic marginal costs to produce one aircraft, including the government-furnished jet engines and radars.
+The F135 engine contributes $20.4 million to this flyaway cost as of 2025.